github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% endif %}

 OLD

-{% data reusables.secret-scanning.enterprise-enable-secret-scanning %}

-If your project communicates with an external service, you might use a token or private key for authentication.
-Tokens and private keys are examples of secrets that a service provider can issue.
-If you check a secret into a repository, anyone who has read access to the repository can use the secret to access the external service with your privileges.
-We recommend that you store secrets in a dedicated, secure location outside of the repository for your project.

-{% data variables.product.prodname_secret_scanning_caps %} will scan your entire Git history on all branches present in your {% data variables.product.prodname_dotcom %} repository for secrets{% ifversion ghec or ghes %}, even if the repository is archived{% endif %}.{% ifversion ghes < 3.11 %} {% data variables.product.prodname_secret_scanning_caps %} does not scan issues.{% endif %}

-{% data reusables.secret-scanning.what-is-scanned %}

 {% ifversion fpt or ghec %}
 {% data variables.product.prodname_secret_scanning_caps %} is available on {% data variables.product.prodname_dotcom_the_website %} in two forms: